ShellShoccar-jpn/kotoriotoko/README.md

 |   |                          *4 No access limit but for only English tweets
 |   |
 |   |-- twplsrch.sh ..........
 Search Place Information Which Match With Given Keywords
+|   |-- twtrends.sh ..........
+View Trend Lists in The Specified Area
 |   |
 |   |-- dmtweet.sh ...........
 Post A Direct Message
 |   |-- deldmtw.sh ...........
 Delete A Direct Message